 heart.
 I made her a proposition.
 Since the beginning of London (in

-Roman times) we had always just had to go a mile or two out into the
+Roman times) we only had to go a mile or two out into the

-pick our mushrooms for eating.
+pick mushrooms for eating.
 Suddenly there were none for 20 miles in

 any direction.
 If you wanted a single mushroom you had to travel far

 but nobody did.
-I thought bringing in mushrooms from far away would be
+I thought that bringing in mushrooms from far away Stratford upon Avon would be

 a great business for someone like her.

 I told her to send large bags of mushrooms with the rector who came to